Summary of Antifragile by Nassim Taleb

 This principle is shown by the impact that errors have.
 Errors make the antifragile stronger, but break the fragile.

--> fragile needs to be predictive.
+-> Fragile needs to be predictive.

 The errors in antifragile systems are needed.
 When investigating with trial and error, every mistake is finding a way that doesn’t work, hence bringing you closer to the solution.